Groin attack: In sports

 Strikes to the groin have been forbidden in boxing as far back as the Marquess of Queensberry Rules, and they are almost universally forbidden in martial arts competitions including kickboxing, and mixed martial arts.

-UFC rules dictate that a groin strike is a foul in both male and female matches, with the competitor who has received such a strike given up to five minutes to recover.
-The rules require male competitors to wear groin protection, but prohibit female competitors from doing so.
+Ultimate Fighting Championship (UFC) rules dictate that a groin strike is a foul in both male and female matches, with the competitor who has received such a strike given up to five minutes to recover.
+The rules require male competitors to wear groin protection, but female competitors are forbidden to do so.

-Groin attacks were allowed until the 1980s in international Muay Thai boxing and are still permitted in Thailand itself, though male boxers wear cups to lessen the impact.
+Groin attacks were allowed until the 1980s in international Muay Thai boxing and are still permitted in Thailand itself, though male boxers wear athletic cups to lessen the impact.

 Direct strikes to the groin are generally considered illegal in professional wrestling as well, and unofficial rings may consider it shameful.
 However, in certain "hardcore" matches the rules are relaxed, and such attacks are allowed by mutual consent.
+It is a common tactic used by heels (fighters performing as "bad guys") either while the referee is not looking to be deliberately disqualified, most notably utilised by Ric Flair.

 In self-defense

 Groin attacks are sometimes used as a self-defense technique.
 The attack can allow a combatant to temporarily disable an assailant, making it easy for them to escape.
 When an opponent is at close range, a knee strike to the groin is easy to execute and difficult to defend against.
 It is often, but not always, effective.

 Some martial arts include instruction in kappo, healing techniques to recover from incapacitating attacks including groin attacks.